MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

-## Welcome to Interactive Calculator Application
+## Welcome to Advanced Interactive Calculator Application

 This is the interactive Calculator that performs various functions.This calculator is a fully functional command-line calculator with support dynamic plugin integration and comprehensive calculation history management.
 This can perform basic arithmetic operations, stores history, gets history, deletes history, imports history from a csv file, and exports history from a csv file.
 The calculator application is designed to be extensible, user-friendly, and scalable.
 The project follows key design patterns and development best practices, ensuring efficient error handling, logging, and testing.